micromoon1997/Parrot/README.md

 3. Once project is created, navigate to the project dashboard where there is a card that show the Account Sid and Auth Token required by this project to call Twilio API.

 4. If not created yet, make a new file called .env in the root of the project.
-Add the twilio Account Sid and Auth Token in that file as shown below:
+Add the Twilio Account Sid and Auth Token in that file as shown below:

 ```
 TWILLIO_ACCOUNT_SID={YOUR_ACCOUNT_SID}